pwittchen/reactive-client-server/README.md

 reactive-client-server
 ======================
-An example of reactive client and server apps written with Java 9, RxJava 2, Vert.x (on server) and Android (on client) for "Hack Your Career" presentation at Silesian University of Technology.
+An example of reactive client and server apps for "Hack Your Career" presentation at Silesian University of Technology.

 Project structure
 -----------------
 ### server

+uses Java 9, Gradle, RxJava 2, Vert.x (Core and Rx)

 to build and run the server, execute the following command: